 February 8 is still a few weeks away and if you haven’t tried using an Instant Pot before it might be intimidating.
 Here are some easy Instant Pot recipes to start with and enjoy some Instant Pot success while you wait for the cookbook.

 If you aren’t allergic to eggs, make The Best Instant Pot Eggs.
 It’s a low cost, low risk way to practice using the Instant Pot.
 It’s so easy to peel eggs made in the Instant Pot!
+Once you are comfortable with making eggs in the Instant Pot, try making Instant Pot Soft Boiled Eggs which you can then use to make Ramen Eggs.

 I love and recommend Crazy Good Carrot Soup Instant Pot Recipe as an easy recipe.
 It’s free of the top 8 allergens as written, budget-friendly, and a fabulous way to make a dent into a 5 pound bag of carrots from warehouse stores!